DENNIS WILSON WISE e-mail: firstname.lastname@example.org, email@example.com University of Arizona Updated 6 Dec 2017

 - Dissertation: Rage and Recognition in Middle-earth: The Political Conflict of Ancient and Modern in J.R.R.
 Tolkien

 Building off the conflict between “ancient and modern,” a central theme in the political philosophy of Leo Strauss, my dissertation examines how fantasy literature—J.R.R.
-Tolkien especially—develops a strong sense of historical consciousness that makes fantasy literature a particularly viable form for examining central issues in both literature and political philosophy.
-Although written by authors ensconced in liberal democracies (at least for British and American authors), fantasy texts nonetheless imagine social relations in no longer extant regime types.
-In The Lord of the Rings, for example, I argue that Tolkien provides an in-depth analysis of thumos, a key component of Plato’s tripartite soul, and a concept which has begun to see increasing prominence in contemporary political theory.
+Tolkien especially—develops a strong sense of historical consciousness that sheds light on the philosophical and social differences between political regimes across history.
+Although ensconced in a liberal democracy, Tolkien and The Lord of the Rings provides an in-depth analysis of thumos, the idea of anger and glory-seeking first analyzed by Plato, and which is undergoing a resurgence in contemporary political theory.

 - Committee: Dr. James Comas (English), Dr. Robb McDaniel (international relations)